Showing all 7 results

 Phaseolus vulgaris.
 Flat Green Pods.
 60 days.

 If you are tired of waiting for your pole beans to mature but still wish to grow pole beans because of their season-long production and excellent flavor, look no further.
-This is a great productive and early green bean with long, at Romano type pods and large white seeds that are good shelled.
+This is a great productive and early green bean with long, flat Romano type pods and large white seeds that are good shelled.
 Our most consistently productive bean, early and throughout the season – just one reason our market farm customers gave it rave reviews.
 Great flavor.
 We received this from Christina Henatsch, a breeder for Bingenheimer Saatgut, a biodynamic seed company in Germany who recommends it for greenhouse production.
 Who knew?

 Pole Snap Bean, Withner’s White Cornfield (Organic)$3.80–$7.80